Mummy Makeover Sydney

 All these potential problems are standard for any operation, although some operations and some patients have an increased risk of developing them.

 WHEN SHOULD IT BE DONE?

 There are many factors to consider before undergoing surgery, such as your current health, the areas of your body you want to improve.
-The ideal candidate for a mummy makeover is someone that has lost weight after pregnancy but cannot get rid of stubborn areas of fat and or sagging skin.
+The ideal candidate for a mummy makeover Sydney is someone that has lost weight after pregnancy.

 Learn more about our procedures or schedule a one-on-one consultation at our Sydney clinic

 Call us 1300 DR DONA (1300 37 3662)